-The PRSU awards are earned over a one-year performance period ending on December 31, 2022, based on our year-over-year global revenue growth from 2021 to 2022, based on a matrix which provides as follows:
+(1) Global Revenue Growth PRSUs are earned over a one-year performance period ending on December 31, 2023, based on our year-over-year global revenue growth from 2022 to 2023, based on a matrix which provides as follows:

-Year-over-Year Global Revenue Growth Percentage of Goal Achieved PRSU Award Multiplier (1) Equal or Greater than 40% Equal or Greater than 133% 1.5 30% 100% 1 Less Than or Equal to 20% Less Than or Equal to 67% 0
+Year-over-Year Global Revenue Growth Percentage of Goal Achieved PRSU Award Multiplier (a) Equal or Greater than 35% Equal or Greater than 140% 2 25% 100% 1 Less Than or Equal to 20% Less Than or Equal to 80% 0

-(1) Linear interpolation is to be applied between these data points.
+(a) Linear interpolation is to be applied between these data points.

-Upon being earned, the PRSU awards vest ratably over a three-year period, with one-third of the total number of earned units vesting on the first, second and third anniversaries of the date of grant, contingent upon the Named Executive Officer's continued employment with or service to the Company through each vesting date.
-Upon vesting, the PRSU awards may be settled by issuing that number of shares of our common stock that equal the number of units that have vested.
+Upon being earned, the Global Revenue Growth PRSUs vest ratably over a three-year period, with one-third of the total number of earned units vesting on the first, second and third anniversaries of the date of grant, contingent upon the Named Executive Officer's continued employment with or service to the Company through each vesting date.
+Upon vesting, the Global Revenue Growth PRSUs may be settled by issuing that number of shares of our common stock that equal the number of units that have vested.